dlofran2/learning-nodejs/README.md

 _Note_ From here on out, I will be creating separate branches for each module as copying the folders is getting redundent.

 ## Module 6
+Added even more routes and added more functionality to create a *mock* eCommerce website.
+Learned about dynamic routing, query parameters, learned more about models, static methods, and interacting between different models.